GrigLars/code_examples/README.md

 ## get_access_keys.bash
 Bash script that reports outdated AWS API keys

+## postfix_bounced_mail.bash
+Bash script that scans your postfix logs, looks for bounced or discarded mails, and filters them out from being sent again.
+This is helpful when you need a good sender reputation.

 ## ru_up.py
 Small python that checks to see what instances are up, and if it can't ssh into them, throw a reason why.
 We did this after monthly maintenance